panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 ---
-title: 'How to Use ECMAScript Modules in Node.js'
+title: 'How to Use ES Modules in Node.js'
-description: "How to enable and use ECMAScript 2015 modules in Node.js."
+description: "How to Use ES (ECMAScript) Modules in Node.js environment."
 published: "2021-04-27T09:00Z"
-modified: "2021-04-29T17:00Z"
+modified: "2023-03-22"
 thumbnail: "./images/cover-4.png"
 slug: ecmascript-modules-nodejs
 tags: ['javascript', 'module', 'nodejs']